gsostarko/gsostarko/README.md

 ## Who am I?
 My name is Goran and I am an electrical engineer who loves to code and learn new stuff.
-In my free time I make electronics projects (Arduino & ESP32 boards), print stuff on my 3D printer, code, and try to learn new stuff everyday.
+In my free time I make electronics projects (Arduino & ESP32 boards), print stuff on my 3D printer, code, and try to learn new stuff every day.

 ## What am I interested in?
 I am interested in solving problems with Python (NumPy, Tensorflow, Pandas) in my everyday job.
 Also I use OpenDSS combined with Python.